 Our chicken-hearted selection arrived (precisely because it contained nothing like chicken hearts).
 We ate boiled green vegetables (which sounds boring, is boring, but packs a punch of freshness and is ubiquitous throughout the city), pine nut vegetable jiaozi, (which tasted just like the next dish) dumplings chiuchao style, and rice rolls with shrimp and vegetables (a giant slippery noodle, which is so ordinary giant slippery noodle could replace the idiom dull as dishwater).

 In the end, our total cost was $11 (US) for four dishes and two pots of tea.
 Also, I left with a bruised ego from having an elderly lady denounce my ordering abilities, which I take some pride in.

-Dim Sum at Lin Heung Tea House
+The Best Dim Sum in Hong Kong at Lin Heung Tea House